blessinvarkey/ecocoding/README.md

 # About Code Carbon
 CodeCarbon is a Python package for tracking the carbon emissions produced by various kinds of computer programs, from straightforward algorithms to deep neural networks.
-Visit their [repo](https://github.com/mlco2/codecarbon) to learn more!
+Visit their [repo](https://github.com/mlco2/codecarbon) to learn more.

 # Installation